sridvijay/pugtracker/README.md

 - Feeding pug increases weight by 0.5 pounds.
 - Walking pug decreases weight by 0.25 pounds

+UI tested on iPhone 4S, 5, 6 and 6 Plus.

 I did my best to comment as much of the code as I could, but if there any questions, or any features/testing that you want me to add I'll be happy to do so!